 What is the best way to cook potatoes for gnocchi?

 Choose similarly sized potatoes so that they cook at the same rate – it also reduces the need to test each potato for doneness.
-Avoid testing the potatoes too often as piercing them with a knife can cause them to become waterlogged.
+If boiling, avoid testing the potatoes too often as piercing them with a knife can cause them to become waterlogged.
 Be careful not to over boil the potatoes as the skins will start to split and the potatoes will become waterlogged.

 I know, I know this is getting tedious, but I have read one too many articles about people claiming gnocchi failure after putting their potatoes into the food processor or blender.
 Please don’t do this.